Header Banner

-How To: Build a steadycam for small hybrid digital cameras
+How to Build a steadycam for small hybrid digital cameras

 Need to shoot a film for class and realized you don't have a Fisher Dolly and your cinematographer's hands are a little to shaky for what you would consider good filmmaking?
 Well, this video tutorial will show you how to make your very own steadycam.
 Check out how a nautilus design transforms into a more suitable steadycam; the gimbal is the key, and gimbals are very hard to find, especially the right one.